 It’s a qualifiable truth: Destination data needs a good narrative to come to life.
 Data has power, but to most, a spreadsheet full of facts and figures doesn’t say a whole lot, and that power may remain untapped and untold as long as it goes unexplained.
 That explanation is relative, too.
-Rows and columns and equations full of figures may make sense to a few gifted in numerical (or mathematical, or … statistical!) analysis, but most of us immediately understand a good story.
+Rows and columns and equations full of figures may make sense to the few gifted in numerical (or mathematical, or … statistical!) analysis, but most of us immediately understand a good story.
 Dress data up or strip it down and it can be magnetic and poetic and an irresistible pitch… or pull!
-Barbie’s got nothing on what destinations investing in regeneration have at their disposal.
-So how can they reach her level of popularity?
-They can get that data out of the closet and onto screens!
+We’re at a place right now where we aren’t sure what’s real, so how can destinations investing in regeneration go viral and maintain veracity?
+They tell true stories based on hard data.

 Enter the GDS-Index, which measures and ranks destination sustainability efforts.
 It is based on verified and validated data that is gathered and updated annually.
-Recently, we extracted six authentic stories about destination sustainability trends.
+Here are six authentic stories about destination sustainability trends from our participating cities.
 Detailing destination sustainability strategy, participation, inclusion, certification, impact measurement, and the all-important governance, the appeal of these trends demonstrates that unpacking data is good for a brand and good for business (and that GDS-Index is, too!)

 If you would like to use your data to tell your story, you may want to ask where the story is.